appoly/ARCore-Location/README.md

 ### Support
 If you're having problems with the library, please [open a new issue](https://github.com/appoly/ARCore-Location/issues), and we'll aim to address it quickly.

+#### Known issues
+Mobile phone compasses only have an accuracy of about 15 degrees, even when calibrated.
+For most applications this is adequate, but when trying to superimpose markers over the real world it can be very problematic.
+This is a problem we haven’t resolved, and welcome your ideas on how best to do so!

 ### Contributing
 We'd love your help in making this library better.
 Pull requests with new features and bug fixes are welcome.